genropy/genropy_saved/docs/genro/sql/path.rst

 ============

     You can create a relation between two or more database :ref:`tables <table>`.
-    We explain the steps to create these relations in the :ref:`next <relation>` section.

     When you create a relation, you can walk this connection in a direction or in the opposite one: